 Torch for each person in your camp (headlamps are good)

 A drink bottle and any food you’d like to bring along (no glass – reusable containers)

-Bulk drinking water – bring a big (e.g. 10 litre) container for drinking per person minimum, there will be uncertified rain water available for washing, cleaning, brushing your teeth, etc.
+BULK DRINKING WATER – bring a big (for EG. 10L) container for drinking per person minimum, there will be uncertified rain water available for washing, cleaning, brushing your teeth, etc.

 Clothes for hot and cold weather, bathers, towel, washcloth

 DRESS UPS and fancy things, but leave the glitter at home

 Floaty devices for any child who is not a strong swimmer

 There is a rather large dam on site and YES!
 You can swim in it BUT only during swimming times.
 We know how tempting it will be, especially if it’s hot, but entering the dam is strictly prohibited outside of the designated swimming times, which are as follows: